-If the file path for a video clip is set to <clip_root> and the first directory fails, the same video file will be searched for in the next directory in the Clip directory list.

-If the Clip Name box is used to search for a video when multiple Clip directories are selected, the search will default to the last used directory.
+If the file path for a video clip is set to <clip\root> and the first directory fails, the same video file is searched for in the next directory in the Clip directory list.
+If the Clip Name box is used to search for a video when multiple Clip directories are selected, the search defaults to the last used directory.

-5.14.2 SAM SDC01, SDC02, and SDC03 protocols
+7.14.2 SAM SDC01, SDC02, and SDC03 protocols

-To enable or disable a supported SAM protocol please change the SAMSDC0x_enable.
+To enable or disable a supported SAM protocol please change the SAMSDC0x\enable.
 By default those protocols are switched off.
-The listening is changed with SAMSDC0x_address.
+The listening is changed with SAMSDC0x\address.
 If one needs to configure multiple instances those listening addresses need to be unique among the VizEngine instances.